MAWOSIKA/webdev-project1/README.md

 Project features include:

--Create a responsive menu with CSS/JavaScript
+* Create a responsive menu with CSS/JavaScript

--Add your own transition animation(s) to an element on hover
+* Add your own transition animation(s) to an element on hover

--Create a simple hide/show div with CSS
+* Create a simple hide/show div with CSS